assassin215k/csv-import/README.md

 1. Open terminal and go to project directory
 2. run ```chmod +x .docker/docker-install.sh``` to make file executable
-3. and run ```.docker/docker-install.sh``` to install docker, build containers and link commands to containers
+3. and run ```sudo .docker/docker-install.sh``` to install docker, build containers and link commands to containers

 ### Attention!
 Old docker and containers will be removed